 This really isn’t news.
 The religious right took over the Libertarian Party with Ron Paul as their nominee in 1980, and then shifted their support to Reagan and their membership to the Republican Party when Reagan invited them to move in and take over the GOP.
 The religious right have been the motivating force behind party politics ever since, and were effective at getting their way politically until the election of Barak Obama in 2008.

-Even the current President has been forced to cater to the whims of the religious right, modifying many of his programs specifically to accommodate demands made by them.
+Even President Obama has been forced to cater to the whims of the religious right, the whims of the minority party, modifying many of his programs specifically to accommodate demands made by them.

 This lays bare the how of how to change politics for all to see.
 Simply have enough agreement among the population who vote to effect change at the city, state, and national level.
 But that agreement is the hard part, the part that requires attention long before you go into booth and cast your ballot.